alexrudall/ruby-openai/README.md

 Use the [OpenAI API](https://openai.com/blog/openai-api/) with Ruby! 🤖❤️

-Generate text with ChatGPT, transcribe and translate audio with Whisper, or create images with DALL·E...
+Stream text with GPT-4, transcribe and translate audio with Whisper, or create images with DALL·E...

 [Ruby AI Builders Discord](https://discord.gg/k4Uc224xVD)